sebsebseb123/custom_config/README.txt

   /profiles/project_name/modules/features

--- INSTALLATION --

-* Before using the module, you will need to modify a couple constants which can be found in the .module file.
-You'll need to edit the machine name of your project, the human readable name of the project, and the menu path for the custom configuration page. define('PROJECT_NAME', 'changeme');
-  define('PROJECT_LABEL', 'Change Me');
-  define('CUSTOM_CONFIG_ADMIN_PATH', 'admin/config/custom');

-* After you've set this up, you can install as usual (by adding this module to your project's make file.)

 -- USE --

 * As a developer, you'll need to implement some hooks to take advantage of this module.
 You can refer to custom_config.api.php for more information on how to do this.